 1.Zero Breeze Air Conditioner:

-This is a weird camping gear.
+This is weird camping gear.
 That’s because this device is a standalone portable personal air conditioner.
 And it’s not just a simple swamp cooler, either this bad boy has an actual A/C unit built into it that’s good for around five hours straight of cooling.
 And it manages all that while weighing just 12 pounds total.

-2.Furrion Erove Electric Cooler:
+2.Furrion Grove Electric Cooler:

 On high of that, it conjointly has AN aboard USB charger, therefore, you’ll animate your different gear, a digital display that lets you know the battery life, and enough insulation for ten days of ice retention.
-This is a weird camping gear.
+This is weird camping gear.

 3.Garmin Gpsmap 66i Gps And Satellite Communicator:

+Satellite communicator is more important in weird camping gear items.
 There are literally quite a few moveable off-grid devices that supply up GPS navigation or communication.
 But very few, if any offered up both in a compact package.
 That is until Garmin came out with their GPSMAP 66i device you see here.

 Preloaded with TOPO maps and featuring the brand’s inReach technology, this full-color handheld can help you find your way on any trail and can be used to call for help should you get lost.
 It also has an IPX7 water-resistance rating, 35 hours on average of battery but can last for up to 200, and is compatible with both GPS and GLONASS.